-Precarity and uncertainty affect everyday decisions: ‘I wanted to invest in my flat, do some refurbishments but the developer told me “don’t invest because we might work it out with you”, so I’m holding off’ (B., born 1965, 27.3.19; also see Kainer-Persov, 2008).
-Uncertainty in regeneration prospects often leads to disinvestment in private and public spaces, causing further decline: ‘once people sense a cloud of eviction, they stop caring for shared spaces, but this process will take years, and in the meantime the quality of life deteriorates (MRA, 27.3.19).
+Precarity and uncertainty affect everyday decisions: “I wanted to invest in my flat, do some refurbishments but the developer told me: Don’t invest because we might work it out with you, so I’m holding off” (B., born 1965, 27.3.19; also see Kainer-Persov, 2008).
+Uncertainty in regeneration prospects often leads to disinvestment in private and public spaces, causing further decline: “Once people sense a cloud of eviction, they stop caring for shared spaces, but this process will take years, and in the meantime the quality of life deteriorates” (MRA, 27.3.19).
 Regeneration prospects might also cause fear and anxiety, particularly by the elderly and non-Hebrew speakers who are often susceptible to pressure and end up signing consents against their will.
-People also fear being last to sign consents, due to the 2006 Raze and Rebuild Compensation Law (known as ‘Refuser Tenant Law’), enabling to sue damages from tenants refusing regeneration when there is an 80% majority for it.
+People also fear being last to sign consents, due to the 2006 Raze and Rebuild Compensation Law (known as the Refuser Tenant Law), enabling to sue damages from tenants refusing regeneration when there is an 80% majority for it.
 Some also fear that signing last might mean a worse deal.
-While most regard future regeneration with hope, fear or a combination of both, there are also those who remain sceptical altogether: ‘regeneration? we heard it twenty years ago already.
-This plan has existed all this time and nothing happened but talk’ (E., born 1950, 14.1.19; see similar account in Rosen and Avni, 2019).
-As Lefebvre has put it (2004: 74), ‘time divides and splits itself into use and use-value on the one hand, and exchange and exchange-value on the other.
-On the one hand it is sold and on the other it is lived’.
+While most regard future regeneration with hope, fear or a combination of both, there are also those who remain sceptical altogether: “Regeneration? we heard it twenty years ago already.
+This plan has existed all this time and nothing happened but talk” (E., born 1950, 14.1.19; see similar account in Rosen and Avni, 2019).
+As Lefebvre has put it (2004, p.
+74), “Time divides and splits itself into use and use-value on the one hand, and exchange and exchange-value on the other.
+On the one hand it is sold and on the other it is lived.”
 This causes a dilemma, as for those who live and who wish to remain in Gimel, time is of essence, affecting daily decisions, while those who are vested in the neighbourhood but do not live there (planners, investors, developers), can be more patient.
 Planners and municipal actors have patience for future change, developers think that change is well on its way, but residents cope with the pestering presence of present-time uncertainty regarding change that either expected or rejected, will affect them.

 5.4 New kids on the block: will gentrification happen fast enough?

 Gvanim started in 2010 with one young religious couple from Central Israel who for ideological reasons were searching to live in a place where their residency could make a difference.
-They bought a flat in one of the most run-down ‘train-blocks’ in Gimel, and while studying at the university, started grouping other couples around them, to form a community.
+They bought a flat in one of the most run-down “train-blocks” in Gimel, and while studying at the university, started grouping other couples around them, to form a community.
 The original group had five couples and soon enough, children too.
 They contacted a community fund, accompanying and funding national mission communities throughout the country, which had supported them in their first years.
 The religious youth movement Bnei Akiva provided professional support on how to run a religious community and in collaboration, they formed a function for 30 national service women volunteers (alternative to obligatory military service) to do two-year social service in the neighbourhood.
 While they may not see themselves as such, they are pioneer, or marginal gentrifiers (Rose, 1984, 1996), characterised by high cultural capital, modest means and willingness to live in a deprived working-class neighbourhood with great potential (Gale, 1984; Zaban, 2016; on the links between national mission communities and gentrification, see Shmaryahu-Yeshurun and Ben-Porat, 2020).